tam-carre/metalborn/webapp/docs/Elm_encapsulation_best_practices.md

 Another viable module naming scheme is `Internal.My.Module`.

-Since the first option has a little readability overhead, and the second option introduces some project structural complexity, which option to use or whether to use one at all is on a case-by-case basis.
+Since the first option has a little readability overhead -- and note that record fields may not use each other.
+The second option introduces some project structural complexity.
+Which option to use or whether to use one at all is on a case-by-case basis.